-Genopole provides 19 technological platforms (functioning on shared-use, collaborative and/or service models), 5 ancillary services suites and an infrastructure with the objective of enabling laboratory research and business development in eight fields of research within the life sciences.
+Genopole provides 17 technological platforms (functioning on shared-use, collaborative and/or service models), 2 informatics and programs platforms, 5 ancillary services suites and an infrastructure with the objective of enabling laboratory research and business development in eight fields of research within the life sciences.

 The diversity and mutualization of these facilities create access to state of the art technologies that would be extremely onerous to acquire for individual start-ups, young businesses or laboratories.